ayakael/build/apk/v3.15/main/dotnet-5.0/README.md

    Runtime adds the extra subversion in its calculation of Alpine's DistroRID when a non-portable build, but does so inconsistently.
 This creates an error when it generates its nuget package.
-## build_darc-fix-alpine.patch
-   Darc has a segmentation fault on Alpine due to not chosing the correct binary architecture.
-This patch deletes all the wrong ones so that it is forced to chose the correct one.
-See dotnet/source-build issue #1868.
 ## sdk_telemetry-optout.patch
    Optouts of telemetry gathering